-My son (age 4) and daughter (age 2) are huge fans of the Clif Kid ZBars.
-Good and Not Good.
-Good = These bars contain all organic ingredients, fiber, and some vitamins and minerals.
-Not Good = A box of six bars runs about $4.80, and they go fast around our house.
+My little ones are huge fans of the Clif Kid ZBars.
+I love that these bars contain all organic ingredients, fiber, and some vitamins and minerals.
+However, I dislike that a box of six bars runs about $4.80, and they go fast around our house.

 Homemade Clif Kid ZBars (or Homemade Granola Bars)